-Prof. Chapman has a particular interest in evaluation approaches that use culturally appropriate methodologies and approaches that support marginalised communities.
-She has published widely on culturally sensitive evaluation approaches, and decolonised evaluation theory and practice.
-She is the co-convenor of the University of Cape Town’s Masters and PhD in Programme Evaluation, where she has a rich experience in teaching evaluation theory, methods and application.
+Chapman has a particular interest in evaluation approaches that use culturally appropriate methodologies that support marginalized communities.
+She has published widely on culturally sensitive evaluation approaches, and decolonized evaluation theory and practice.
+She is the co-convenor of the University of Cape Town’s Masters and PhD in Program Evaluation, where she has a rich experience in teaching evaluation theory, methods, and application.

 LinkedIn ┃ X ┃ Work ┃ Google Scholar